Name handling utilities for person and organisation names. This module contains a large (and growing)

 """A symbol is a semantic interpretation applied to one or more parts of a name.
 Symbols can

-represent various categories such as organization classes, initials, names, ordinals, or phonetic
+represent various categories such as organization classes, initials, names, numeric, or phonetic

 transcriptions.
 Each symbol has a category and an identifier."""